 The Light Bringer Art is like the art of the Magus.
 It is about creating something in the physical and in the metaphysical.

-These are just some keys of interpretation but I usually like to leave the interpretation to the watcher; in fact I think rather than an interpretation, what is needed is a communication between the piece, or should I say the entity in the piece, or beyond the piece, and the viewer.
+These are just some keys of interpretation but I usually like to leave the interpretation to the watcher; in fact I think that rather than an interpretation, what is needed is a communication between the piece, or should I say the entity in the piece or beyond the piece, and the viewer.